evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

     categorical_features=['organization', 'model_ID', 'region', 'environment', 'feedback'],
 )
 ```

+Now, let's run evaluations!

+{% hint style="info" %}
+**You can skip steps**.
+Each example below is self-contained, so you can skip any of them or head directly to Step 6 to see the monitoring flow.
+{% endhint %}

+## Text statistics

+Let's run a simple evaluation to understand the basic flow.

 **Evaluate text length**.
 Generate a Report to evaluate the length of texts in the "response" column.
 Run this check for the first 100 rows in the `assistant_logs` dataframe: